ennismore/irnmn-components/booking-all-com/readme.md

 - `connectedCallback()`: Called when the element is added to the document.
 It sets up the form submission event listener.
 - `disconnectedCallback()`: Called when the element is removed from the document.
 It removes the form submission event listener.
 - `handleAllComBookingEngine(event)`: Handles the form submission, processes the form data, and creates hidden input fields.
-- `createInput(form, name, value)`: Creates a hidden input field and appends it to the form.
+- `createHiddenInput(form, name, value)`: (from utils/components.js) Creates a hidden input field and appends it to the form.

 ## Usage